 Additional details for each award or prize may be found here:

-The Mabel Beckman Prize is given in memory of Mrs. Beckman's many years of commitment to Caltech's educational and research programs.
-The prize is awarded to an undergraduate woman who, upon completion of her junior or senior year at Caltech, has achieved academic excellence and demonstrated outstanding leadership skills, a commitment to personal excellence, good character and a strong interest in the Caltech community.
+Given in memory of Mabel Beckman's many years of commitment to Caltech's educational and research programs, this prize is awarded to an undergraduate woman (or women) who, upon completion of her junior or senior year at Caltech, has achieved academic excellence and demonstrated outstanding leadership skills, a commitment to personal excellence, good character, and a strong interest in the Caltech community.

-The Doris Everhart Service Award is given annually to an undergraduate who has actively supported and willingly worked for organizations that enrich not only student life, but also the campus and/or community as a whole, and who has, in addition, exhibited care and concern for the welfare of students on a personal basis.
-The award was made possible by Sally V. Ridge and was established to honor Doris Everhart.
+This award is given annually to an undergraduate who has actively supported and willingly worked for organizations that enrich not only student life, but also the campus and/or the community as a whole, and who has, in addition, exhibited care and concern for the welfare of students on a personal basis.
+The award was established in 1999 by Martin and Sally Ridge in honor of Doris Everhart.

 Family and friends of Bibi Jentoft-Nilsen, class of 1989, have provided this award in her memory.
-The award is for an upper-class student who exhibits outstanding qualities of leadership and who actively contributes to the quality of student life at Caltech.
+This award recognizes a junior or senior who exhibits outstanding qualities of leadership and who actively contributes to the quality of student life at Caltech.

-The Mari Peterson Ligocki '81 Memorial Fund Award is made to one student who through his or her personal character, has improved the quality of student life at Caltech.
+This award is given to a student who has improved the quality of student life at Caltech through their personal character.
 It recognizes the student who provides quiet support and kind encouragement to peers.
-This fund was established by Mr. José F. Helú, Jr. '79 to honor the memory of Mari Peterson Ligocki, who possessed these qualities.
-The award consists of dinner for two at the recipient's choice of a fine restaurant, and a grant towards any project or cause of the recipient's choosing.
-It may be seed money for a project in any field, whether science-related or not.
+This fund was established by Mr. Jose F. Helu Jr. (B.S.
+'79) to honor the memory of Mari Peterson Ligocki, who possessed these qualities.